 Backlog measurements are made on the basis of written orders which are firm, but may be defaulted upon by the customer in some instances.
 Most require reimbursement to the Company for costs incurred in such an event.
 There can be no assurance that the backlog amounts will ultimately be realized as revenue, or that the Company will earn a profit on backlog work.
-Our backlog for equipment at December 31, 2010, 2009 and 2008 was \$5.0 billion, \$6.4 billion and \$11.1 billion, respectively.
+Backlog for equipment at December 31, 2011, 2010 and 2009 was \$10.2 billion, \$5.0 billion and \$6.4 billion, respectively.